BISHALTWR/60_days_of_learning_notes_and_resources/Machine Learning Specialization/Supervised learning/Advanced Learning Algorithms.md

 > What cases have the most error?
 Try solving that first.

 - Sample if the no. of errors is high.

+### Adding data

+> This is data engineering
+- Techniques:
+    - Adding more data of everything.
+"Honeypot" project
+    - Adding more data of types where error analysis has indicated it might help.
+    - Data augmentation: mostly for image and speech data.
+        - Rotating, enlarging, shrinking, changing contrast, adding noise/distortion.
+    - You can create synthetic data for OCR
+        - take screenshot with different font and color and some data augmentation like above

+### Transfer learning

+> Train on large dataset, then for your task just train the model again but for last layer's parameters.
+This is called fine tuning.

+- It doesn't require much data.
+- Just get pretrained model and finetune.